yujenyu/Group11_Project/Meetings/meeting.md

 ### Notes & decisions

-We create [scope.md](https://github.com/yujenyu/Group11_Project/blob/master/scope.md) for sharing our studies on different periods in the art history.
-Scope.md file will also be a material for the timeline in our application.
-To achieve educational purpose of our application, we want our users can develop different levels of critical thinking through the games.
-By learning through art history, we hope users can have following levels of critical thinking:
+We create [scope.md](https://github.com/yujenyu/Group11_Project/blob/master/scope.md) for sharing our studies on different periods in art history.
+Scope.md file will also be material for the timeline in our application.
+To achieve the educational purpose of our application, we want our users develop different levels of critical thinking through the games.
+By learning through art history, we hope users can have the following levels of critical thinking:
 - Remembering
 - Understanding
 - Applying
 - Analyzing
-- Evaluting
+- Evaluating
 - Creating

 [Reference](https://github.com/yujenyu/Group11_Project/blob/master/Meetings/16.1CriticalThinkingThruArtHistActivities.pdf) of levels of critical thinking through art history activities.

-We have decided to design two games - quiz and spot differences.
-For quizz, users can challenge themselves by answering interesting questions about the artists and masterpieces from different periods in art history.
-For spot differences, users will try to find a differences between the original and modified versions of the paintings.
+We decided to design two games - quiz and spot differences.
+In the quiz, users can challenge themselves by answering interesting questions about the artists and masterpieces from different periods in art history.
+For spot differences, users will try to find differences between the original and modified versions of the paintings.
 Each difference between the painting has a significant meaning for the work itself.
-User will learn how to look and analyse paintings by playing this game.
+Users will learn how to look at and analyze paintings by playing this game.

 ### Next steps

-Collect materials for quiz and find difference.
+Collect materials for quiz and find differences.